The Simple Guide to Free Foods for People With Diabetes

 What Are Free Foods for People With Diabetes?

 Simply put, free foods for people with diabetes is any food or drink that contains less than 20 calories or less than 5 grams of carbohydrate per serving.
 These minimal foods don’t need to be counted in the exchange system—you can learn more about the diabetic exchange list here—but there are still a few restrictions.
 For example, people with diabetes should not eat more than three free foods a day, and they should spread them out to avoid spiking blood sugar levels.
+Therefore, eating out with so many restrictions can become a challenge but is not impossible, here are some of the best restaurants that diabetics can visit.

 Diabetic Free Foods List: